desmos-labs/desmos/x/posts/spec/03-state.md

 * `0x10 | Subspace ID | Post ID | -> bytes(NextAttachmentID)`

 ## Attachment
-The attachment are stored in a way that allows to easily query all the posts' attachments:
+A post attachment is stored using the subspace id, post id and its id as the key.
+This allows to easily query all the posts' attachments:

 * `0x11 | SubspaceID | PostID | Attachment ID | -> ProtocolBuffer(Attachment)`